Customer Experience Strategy

 • CSAT trend

-• repeat contact rate
+• repeat-contact rate

-Step 5: Compare With a Weighted Decision Table
+Step 5: Use Weighted Decision Logic

 • cost efficiency (30%)